Current Lab Members

 Lauren Laturnus

-Lauren graduated from SFU in the spring of 2022 with a BSc in environmental science and a concentration in applied biology.
-She is passionate about the environment and the preservation of species affected by climate change and anthropogenic disturbances, particularly ocean mammals and birds.
-She is spending the summer of 2022 on Saturna island where she is assisting MSc student Olivia Murphy research the impacts of underwater vessel noise on cetaceans by using both land-based and acoustic observations.
+Lauren graduated from SFU in the spring of 2022 and started her MSc in the summer of 2024.
+Lauren is passionate about the environment and the preservation of species affected by climate change and anthropogenic disturbances, particularly ocean mammals and birds.
+She is spending the summers on Saturna island where she is collecting data on the impacts of underwater vessel noise on cetaceans by using both land-based and acoustic observations.
 She is having a whale of a time!

 ------------------------------------------------